titzer/progress/README.md

 Allow other lines are simply ignored, so you change *nothing else* about how you log your output.
 Once the format is agreed upon, standard utilities can generate clean reports for all kinds of different processes, in a completely language-agnostic way.

-### Escape Sequences For Line Starts
+### Escape sequences: standardized subtask delimiters

 To keep things simple, our utilities process text line by line, looking only for special lines that start with a delimiter.
 To denote a special line, a process outputs a line that *must begin with* the two characters `##`.
 Such a line will be treated specially, and all other lines will be ignored.
 (If your process happens to output lines starting with `##` for some other reason, you can escape them with `###`, or another way.)

-The special line commands are:
+The escaped line commands are:

 * `##>`, followed immediately by a decimal integer.
 This declares the number of coming subtasks.
 * `##+`, followed by a string.
 This declares the start of a subtask and gives it a name.